dannyzia/adboard/README.md

 For backend development (example): set your env vars and start the backend from the `backend/` folder.

 If you want me to also start a dev-server smoke test or restore the full `form-config.json`, tell me and I'll proceed.
-# AdBoard - Classified Ads Platform
+# ListyNest - Classified Ads Platform

 A modern, responsive classified ads platform built with React, TypeScript, and Tailwind CSS.
 Features infinite scroll, authentication, and a clean minimal UI.